my master thesis explored how to

 layer cost in bit ops bops is

-so learning while pruning structure attacks cost directly
+so learning b_w, b_a while pruning structure attacks cost directly

 the unified pipeline